|Rosella Machine Intelligence & Data Mining|

 The main function of neurons is simple.
 That is, neurons combine input signals and pass to other neurons.
 When this simple function is organized into a network, it renders a very powerful system.
 Artificial (or computer) version of neurons are referred to as nodes.
 Artificial neural networks consist of layers of nodes and links between neighboring layers' nodes.
 The following figure is an example of artificial neural network.
 (You may consider it as a credit scoring or insurance scoring predictive model which predicts score for credit/insurance applicants.)
 The first layer is input layer.
 Nodes of input layer represent input fields or values of categorical input fields.
-In the figure, there are five input nodes: "Female", "Male", "Income", "Age", and "Education".
 The last layer is output layer.
 Nodes of output layer represent either prediction values or predicted class names.
-In the figure, there is a single node for "Score".
+In the figure, there is a single node for "RiskScore".
 The rest of layers are called hidden layers (or middle or internal layers).
 There may be zero or more hidden layers, normally a single hidden layer.
-The figure has three hidden nodes in a single hidden layer.
+The figure has ten hidden nodes in a single hidden layer.

 How Neural Network Predicts?

 Neural Network Training

 Weights of networks represented by links.
 Weights are computed by a method known as back-propagation.
 Computation of weights is called network training.
 Neural Networks are trained by "showing exemplary data and making corrections repeatedly", until networks fully learn patterns hidden inside data and are able to predict accurately.
 Network training is performed by repeating the following procedure.
 For each input training data record;